 Medical Laboratory Science students will be charged an administrative fee of \$100 per semester during their clinical year.
 Check with the advisor regarding tuition and fees.
 Southwestern scholarships are not available for the clinical year during which the courses are taken at another institution.

 Music Lessons

-Music lessons for currently enrolled full time degreeseeking students are \$350 per semester above the cost of tuition (based on a minimum of ten half-hour lessons).
+Music lessons are \$350 per semester above the cost of tuition (based on a minimum of ten half-hour lessons).
 There are no refunds after the second week of the semester.